Deepnote emerges from stealth with YC, Index & Accel leading our seed round

 At Deepnote, we are building a data science platform where data scientists can collaborate in real time and solve the most difficult AI and ML problems.
 We believe the future of data science is collaborative, supported by powerful tools specifically designed for data exploration and model prototyping.

 The tools we use today were not built for this purpose.
-Even as the number of data scientists grows rapidly each year, there isn’t a tool which is collaborative at heart, takes care of the infrastructure and scales with you as the complexity of your data science projects grows.
+Even as the number of data scientists grows rapidly each year, there isn’t a tool that is collaborative at heart, takes care of the infrastructure, and scales with you as the complexity of your data science projects grows.
 That’s why we’re building one.
 We are building a notebook that lets you focus on your work.
 We are building a notebook that makes you a better data scientist.

 How we got here

-Deepnote is an enhanced, collaborative and Jupyter-compatible cloud-based notebook.
+Deepnote is an enhanced, collaborative, and Jupyter-compatible, cloud-based notebook.
 Now, one year later, thousands of users and the biggest names in the data science community are already using Deepnote.